eloylp/go-kit/README.md

 $ 2023/01/09 18:10:04 panic detected: I was about to say hello, but i panicked !
 ```

-And allowing further operations to continue, without crashing the entire server.
+And allowing further requests to continue, without crashing the entire server.

-In a production scenario, we should instrument our handler function function with some kind of alerting.
+In a production scenario, it is recommended to instrument our handler function with some kind of metrics/alerting.

 ### Networking tools

 Very often its needed to wait for a service to be ready before connecting to it.
-This
-is especially the case in end to end testing or certain CLI tools.
-Here the `WaitTCPService()`
-and the `WaitTLSService()` can help on this task.
+This is especially the case in end to end testing or certain CLI tools.
+Here the `WaitTCPService()` and the `WaitTLSService()` can help on this task.
 Lets see an example:

 ```go
 package main